 So this can discourage the shooter if you haven’t wasted time to camouflage your blind.
 Here are a few steps or tips to stay hidden or build a blind while hunting deer and buck.

 A pinch point seat is where a timber lot narrows due to areas on each side or where a stream forms a small section within the stream and timbers edge – wherever you can restrain their move to a less place.

 Pinch points are great spots for platforms because deer will usually be within a small area within a couple or more barriers.

 Feeding areas can be food plots, browsing areas, or areas where the mast is available at certain times of the year.

 Food plots are perhaps the best feeding area for a shooting house because they offer deer food for prolonged periods where mast crops are seasonal.
-A place that planted and natural food sources are an excellent spot for a permanent stand.
+A place that has planted and natural food sources is an excellent spot for a permanent stand.